Nagashima Spa Land

 ROLLER COASTERS

-Nagashima Spa Land offers the world’s longest roller coaster, one of the world’s most beautiful coasters and one of the most bizarre roller coasters I’ve ever seen: Ultra Twister.
+Nagashima Spa Land offers the world’s longest roller coaster, one of the world’s best RMCs and one of the most bizarre roller coasters I’ve ever seen: Ultra Twister.
 I used to think that this coaster type only existed in Roller Coaster Tycoon, but there are a few of them in Japan.
 This Togo pipeline coaster seems odd and the train looks like pure science fiction.
 The experience is actually not that good: it’s a bumpy and very short ride.

 Those of you who want to ride every single ride at a theme park, will need more than one day at Nagashima Spa Land.
 The park is enormous and there are a ton of rides.
 Nostalgic attraction lovers will adore the old-school Intamin Free Fall, the number of flat rides is huge and there’s a large kiddie area in the southern half of the park.
-By the way: be sure to ride the Ferris wheel for the best possible views on White Cyclone/Hakugei.
+By the way: be sure to ride the Ferris wheel for the best possible views on Hakugei and the Ise Bay.
+We were also pleasantly surprised by a darkride called Farm de Bang Bang, and not just because of its hilarious name.
+This ride opened in 2019 and it’s a budget version of Disney’s Toy Story Mania.
+Despite its rather blurry graphics, the interactive games turned out to be quite fun.

 WORTH A VISIT?

-During our visit, Nagashima Spa Land was building Acrobat, a flying coaster with a layout similar to Manta at SeaWorld Orlando.
-Thanks to this addition, the park will once again confirm its status as Japan’s coaster capital.
-The other famous thrill destination in Japan (Fuji-Q Highland) may have the most legendary coasters, but the atmosphere and operations at Nagashima Spa Land are superior to those at Fuji-Q. Nagashima Spa Land is a great amusement park with a few nice roller coasters and a good amount of thrill rides (they even have 3 swinging pirate ships!).
-Staff are excellent, queues are short and the park is impeccably clean.
+We had a great time at Nagashima Spa Land.
+The park once again confirmed its status as Japan’s coaster capital.
+Japan’s other famous thrill destination (Fuji-Q Highland) has incredible rides like Do-Dodonpa and Eejanaika, but the atmosphere and operations at Nagashima Spa Land are superior to those at Fuji-Q. Nagashima Spa Land is a great amusement park with quite a few stunning roller coasters and a good amount of thrill rides (they even have 3 swinging pirate ships!).
+Staff are excellent, queues are generally short and the park is impeccably clean.
 This is actually the perfect coaster break if you’re travelling between Osaka and Tokyo.

 Do you regret the fact that there aren’t many Ultra-Twisters left?
 Do you think that this is Japan’s coaster capital?
 Would you be interested in riding 3 different swinging ships in one amusement park?
 Share your opinion in the comments section at the bottom of this page.